-From Table 2, it is known that the Cronbach's alpha value for all variables is greater than 0.6.
-Based on the previously mentioned criteria, all variables used in this study are considered reliable.
+Table 2 shows that the Cronbach's alpha value for all variables is greater than 0.6.
+All variables used in this study are considered reliable based on the previously mentioned criteria.

-There are various types of statistical tests applied, ranging from the simplest to the most complex, depending on the type of data being analyzed and the research problem or objective.
+Various statistical tests are applied, ranging from the simplest to the most complex, depending on the type of data being analysed and the research problem or objective.

 The simplest normality test involves creating a frequency distribution graph of the available scores.
-Due to its simplicity, the assessment of data normality largely depends on the ability to visually inspect the data plotting.
-If the data set is large and the distribution is not 100% normal, drawing conclusions may lead to potential errors.
+Due to its simplicity, the assessment of data normality largely depends on the ability to inspect the data plotting visually.
+If the data set is large and the distribution is not 100% normal, conclusions may lead to potential errors.

-For the normality test, the researcher employs two methods.
+The researcher employs two methods for the normality test.
 The first is the Kolmogorov-Smirnov normality test for each variable.
-To minimize errors, the normality test can also be conducted using the Probability Plot method.
+To minimise errors, the normality test can also be conducted using the Probability Plot method.
 The overall results can be seen as follows.